tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 1. TLS relies on an implicit sequence number on records.
 If a record is not received, then the recipient will use the wrong sequence number when attempting to remove record protection from subsequent records.
-DTLS solves this problem by adding sequence numbers.
+DTLS solves this problem by adding sequence numbers to records.

-2. The TLS handshake is a lock-step cryptographic handshake.
+2. The TLS handshake is a lock-step cryptographic protocol.
 Messages must be transmitted and received in a defined order; any other order is an error.
-   DTLS handshake messages are also assigned sequence numbers to enable reassembly in the correct order in case datagrams are lost or reordered.
+   Message sequence numbers were added to the DTLS handshake to enable reassembly in the correct order in case datagrams are lost or reordered.

 3. During the handshake, messages are implicitly acknowledged by other handshake